yangyangyang127/Seg-NN/README.md

 This is an old and incomplete version.
 We will update the code soon ...

 ## Introduction
-we propose an efficient **N**onparametric **Network** for Few-shot 3D **Seg**mentation, Seg-NN, and a further parametric variant, Seg-PN.
+we propose an efficient **N**onparametric **N**etwork for Few-shot 3D **Seg**mentation, Seg-NN, and a further parametric variant, Seg-PN.
 Seg-NN introduces no learnable parameters and and requires no training.
 Specifically, Seg-NN extracts dense representations by trigonometric positional encodings and achieves comparable performance to some training-based methods.
 Building upon Seg-NN, Seg-PN only requires to train a lightweight query-support transferring module (QUEST), which enhances the interaction between the few-shot query and support data.

 ![framework](framework3d.png)